 The Club Singles Handicap - The McNair Cup.

-The Club Handicap Singles competition is open to all playing members.
-It is a straight knockout competition.
 The purpose of this competition is to try and create an opportunity for all of our members to compete on a level playing field.
 This is done by giving less proficient players a varying number of points start in comparison to more proficient players.
 Players who enter the competition for the first time are allocated a handicap by the Competitions Sub-committee, but thereafter handicaps are adjusted purely as a consequence of performance in the competition.
 Thus, every player who loses their first game will have their handicap increased in their next competition.
 The competition winner, and the Runner-Up will have their handicaps reduced, but will not go below zero.
 There is a maximum handicap of +10.

 The Men’s Singles Championship - The Williamson Cup.